Robert-Shonk/spaces/README.md

-Reddit-like personal project using the Django framework and Bootstrap5
+Social media app  personal project using the Django framework and Bootstrap5